makeabledk/laravel-factory-enhanced/readme.md

     ->with(3, 'servers.sites')
     ->create();
 ```
-However please note that the count '3' applies to *the final relationship*, in this case `sites`.
+Please note that the count '3' applies to *the final relationship*, in this case `sites`.

-If you wanted 2 servers each of which has 3 sites, you may write it as following:
+If you are wanting 2 servers each of which has 3 sites, you may write it as following:

 ```php
 factory(Team::class)